hongju/bot-docs.ko-kr/articles/v4sdk/migration/javascript-migration-quickreference.md

     }
 }

-// Pass conversation state management and a main dialog objects to the bot (inindex.js). const bot = new MyBot(conversationState, dialog);
+// Pass conversation state management and a main dialog objects to the bot (in index.js). const bot = new MyBot(conversationState, dialog);

 // Inside the bot's constructor, add the dialog as a member property and define a DialogState property accessor.